Aloo Chole Recipe (Punjabi Potato & Chickpea Curry)

 - 1 teaspoon salt

-Step 7: Add 1 cup finely chopped tomatoes and ยฝ cup hot water, and cook for 2-3 minutes until tomatoes are mushy.
+Step 6: Add 1 cup of finely chopped tomatoes and ยฝ cup of hot water, then cook for 2-3 minutes until the tomatoes are mushy and the oil begins to separate along the sides of the pan.

 Temper The Aloo Chole Curry